Skip to content

 At the heart of the build were four key features:

 Throughout, we documented what truly accelerated us, what only looked finished, and where we needed to slow down deliberately to preserve architecture, accessibility, and design nuance at the standard we are known for.
-By the end, we hadn’t just delivered an MTP in beta — we had also laid the foundations of an AI-enabled Product Ops method grounded in real delivery.
+By the end, we’d delivered both an MTP in beta and we had laid the foundations of an AI-enabled Product Ops method grounded in now tested delivery.

 Why it matters

 Looking forward, we see this work as the foundation for a robust, repeatable AI ProductOps process: prompts, QA gates, and workflow checklists that future teams can adopt without reinventing the wheel.
-The goal isn’t to replace human expertise, but to create more space for it.
+Human expertise is still the fundamental component of our builds, and is present every step of the way.